influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/configuration.md

 <br>
 <br>
-# Data Node Configuration
+# Data node configuration

-The InfluxEnterprise data node configuration settings overlap significantly with the settings in InfluxDB's Open Source Software (OSS).
+The InfluxDB Enterprise data node configuration settings overlap significantly with the settings in InfluxDB OSS.
 Where possible, the following sections link to the [configuration documentation](/influxdb/v1.5/administration/config/) for InfluxDB's OSS.